type1fool/follow/EVENT_SOURCING.md

 The primary aggregate may be the event store for user profile events, and another aggregate may be Phoenix PubSub.
 PubSub would allow other Elixir processes to subscribe and handle event messages when they happen.
 So, the update event could be dispatched to both the event store and a LiveView concurrently; the new values would be rendered to the user interface while the event system stores the event and updates the aggregate database.

+## Benefits

+- Simplified access control
+- Independent performance tuning on write and read repos
+- No contention during concurrent updates on the same record

 ## 📓 Terminology

 So far, you have likely seen words which may be unfamiliar and confusing.
 Event sourcing concepts and tooling introduce a set of terms uncommon in CRUD application.